-QuantIC is collaborating with Gas Sensing Solutions to explore fabrication high sensitivity mid-infrared sensing layers to demonstrate the flexibility of our IndiPix technology platform.
+QuantIC is collaborating with Gas Sensing Solutions and Compound Semiconductor Technologies to explore fabrication high sensitivity mid-infrared sensing layers to demonstrate the flexibility of our IndiPix technology platform.

 We report on key highlights and progress made in Year Two.

-This brochure provides an overview of QuantIC and broadly highlights some of the technologies we are working on.
+The brochure provides an overview of QuantIC and the Hub’s technologies.